mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Exploring classroom culture, Engeström [-@engestrom1998reorganizing] notes the challenges of nurturing the motivation of students.
 His exploration of tensions which surround the objectives of children of "schoolgoing", cover aspects of x,y and z.

-While the use of a fictional audience in the drama is clearly inauthentic, it is however justified in the goal of injecting learner motivation.

-The drama process also mirrors some of the aspects of the 5th Dimension project [@blunden2014seeking] [@blanton_effects_1997].
-Particularly the use of a playful, fictional absent character called the Golem or Wizard that both young people and adults collude to keep real.

 <!-- NOTE - BRING THE DISCUSSION BACK TO THE RQS - -->